maiqueb/whereabouts-stopwatch/README.md

 End: 11:27:47.597009203
 ```

-**Note:** the above figures come from a local deployment Kubernetes, with 3 nodes (VMs on a laptop).
+**Note:** the above figures come from a locally deployed Kubernetes, with 3 nodes (just VMs on a laptop).

 ## Templating tool examples
 ```bash